peteroupc/encoding/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

 Reads a portion of a byte array from a data source and converts the bytes from a given encoding to a text string.
-Errors in decoding are handled by replacing erroneous bytes with the replacement character (U + FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset,
+Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes, offset,
             length)` .
 If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>